Reds vs. Red Sox Player Props Betting Odds

-Jonathan India is one of the players with prop bets available when the Boston Red Sox and the Cincinnati Reds play at Fenway Park on Tuesday (starting at 7:10 PM ET).
+Bookmakers have set player props for Jonathan India and others when the Boston Red Sox host the Cincinnati Reds at Fenway Park on Wednesday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!